Against the grain: Australian banks face rural lending reckoning

 “Clearly more reform is necessary but it’s critical that the pendulum doesn’t swing so far that it reduces lending and makes home ownership, or running a business such as a farm more difficult,” an ABA spokesman said in an email.

-Commonwealth Bank of Australia, which inherited a large farm loan book when it bought rural lender BankWest from HBOS Plc in 2008, declined comment.
-Westpac Banking Corp , Australia’s second-largest bank, also declined comment.
+Commonwealth Bank of Australia (CBA.AX), which inherited a large farm loan book when it bought rural lender BankWest from HBOS Plc in 2008, declined comment.
+Westpac Banking Corp (WBC.AX), Australia’s second-largest bank, also declined comment.

-Australia and New Zealand Banking Group Ltd, which acquired thousands of rural loans when it bought the Australian Wheat Board’s financial services arm in 2009, did not respond to a request for comment.
+Australia and New Zealand Banking Group Ltd (ANZ.AX), which acquired thousands of rural loans when it bought the Australian Wheat Board’s financial services arm in 2009, did not respond to a request for comment.

 Banks don’t break out profits from farm lending but the Royal Commission, now at the halfway point, has already wiped more than $20 billion from the sector’s share prices due to reputational damage and expectations the hearings will bring on tighter lending rules.